tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ## How to install Pandoc

-Refer to [this guide](/install/pandoc) for instructions on setting up Pandoc.
+Refer to [this TSH guide](/install/pandoc) for instructions on setting up Pandoc.

 ## How to use it